NeonHorizon/RTk.GPIO/README.md

 One of the reasons for its existence is PHP is particularly suited to making web interfaces.
 This means it's often beneficial to use PHP instead of Python if you require a web interface for your RTk.GPIO.

+Included is an LCD driver for the common LCD's on the market

 ![RTk.GPIO](https://ryanteck.uk/671-large_default/rtkgpio.jpg)

 ---